 Your doctor or nutritionist can also provide helpful suggestions on how to structure low-carb meals.
-Vegetables are generally a good choice for those on a low-carb diet, but corn and root vegetables such as potatoes, yams, and beets are high in starch and are best avoided.
-Choose non-starchy vegetables such as broccoli, pumpkin, bell peppers, and asparagus to fill up on fiber and other nutrients while moderating carbohydrate intake.
+Vegetables are generally a good choice for those on a low-carb diet, but corn and root vegetables such as potatoes, yams, and beets are high in starch and should be avoided.
+Non-starchy vegetables such as broccoli, pumpkin, bell peppers, and asparagus are better options for filling up on fiber and other nutrients while moderating carbohydrate intake.
 Salad is usually an excellent choice on a low-carb diet, but low-fat or fat-free salad dressings are surprisingly higher in carbohydrates than full-fat varieties.

 Creamy, full-fat dressings are a better option for minimizing carbohydrate intake.
 Alternatively, you can mix olive oil and vinegar for a healthy and tasty alternative.
 Beer is not recommended for those on a low-carb diet since it contains 13 grams of carbohydrates per can - comparable to a slice of white bread.
 Additionally, consuming carbohydrates in liquid form makes it more likely to gain weight since eating solid foods causes the person to compensate for food intake by eating less at the end of the day.

 Dry wines are very low in carbohydrates and liquor contains no carbohydrates at all.
 Mixers with a low sugar content can be used to prepare low-carb cocktails.
 Milk is another healthy food that is high in carbohydrates, so it should be avoided or limited if you're on a strict diet.
 Cream or half and half are better alternatives for those who need to add milk to their coffee.